 Vincent relies on two devices for her facial massages, saying that they are key to creating a canvas for great makeup application.
 “One is a Japanese roller called the Re-Fa, which has two heads that gently draw up and knead the face,” she says.
 “I use it on the jaw line and along the cheekbones to help define these areas and increase circulation,” The other is an ice roller to help promote lymphatic drainage and depuff.

 Embrace Your Skincare Routine

-While the steps have morphed over the years, these days it goes a little something like this: makeup removal, cleanser, exfoliator, toner, essence, serums, sheet mask, eye cream, moisturizer, and finally, sunscreen.
+While the steps have morphed over the years, these days it goes a little something like this: a double-cleansing duo, exfoliator, toner, essence, serums, sheet mask, eye cream, moisturizer, and finally, sunscreen.